HOW TO REDUCE EXPOSURE TO phenols FROM RECEIPTS

 According to the Minnesota Pollution Control Agency, the best ways to reduce BPA and other phenol exposure from receipts is to simply not handle them for extended periods of time.
 Receipts should not come into contact with food and ideally should not be stored in pockets, wallets, or purses.

 Ask customers if they want a receipt and do not print one if they don't.

 Fold receipts ink-side in.

 Don't let receipts touch food.

-Avoid using hand sanitizers and lotions after touching receipts.
-Handle receipts with dry hands, as moisture or grease can increase the rate of absorption by 10x!
+Avoid using hand sanitizers and lotions while touching receipts.
+Handle receipts with dry hands, as moisture, grease, and/or hand sanitizer can increase the absorption by 10x-100x!

 Wash hands frequently with soap, especially before eating.

 Get your managers involved!
 (Print a flyer here!)